 7 engaging email newsletters to rev up your holiday marketing

 Shopify merchants know the last months of the year are critical for driving sales and boosting revenue.
-This year, ecommerce spending is expected to grow by 15.5%.

 Email marketing is crucial for attracting shoppers and encouraging sales.
 But you already knew that.